 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.

 Aloha kākou!
-This May, please join us at Hilo Public Library for ʻŌlelo Hawaiʻi classes led by Kumu Edna Baker.
+Please join us at Hilo Public Library for ʻŌlelo Hawaiʻi classes led by Kumu Edna Baker.
 Kumu Edna will show us how to include using the Hawaiian language in our daily lives and much more.

-The Thursday morning sessions are scheduled from 10:00 am – 11:00 am.
+The Thursday morning sessions are scheduled from 10:00 am – 11:00 am and repeats in the afternoon.
 Program suitable for adults, all skill levels welcome.
 No registration required.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 All programs are subject to change.

 Aloha kākou!
-This May, please join us at Hilo Public Library for ʻŌlelo Hawaiʻi classes led by Kumu Edna Baker.
+Please join us at Hilo Public Library for ʻŌlelo Hawaiʻi classes led by Kumu Edna Baker.
 Kumu Edna will show us how to include using the Hawaiian language in our daily lives and much more.

 The Thursday afternoon sessions are scheduled from 1:00 pm – 2:00 pm.
 Program suitable for adults, all skill levels welcome.
 No registration required.